solita/solita.github.com/_posts/2018-12-21-reinvent-2018-first-timer.md

 As mentioned above, this summary is written from a viewpoint of a first time re:Invent visitor.
 I work as a Data Developer at Solita and I’ve been using AWS in my work for almost 3 years now, and I’m also a Certified Solutions Architect - Professional.
 After watching all the big announcements and some of the sessions from previous years online, I made a goal for myself to someday be at re:Invent in person, and luckily this year everything worked out.

 I’ve visited some software development conferences before, but they have all been really small compared to the massive scale of re:Invent.
 With over 50 000 participants, 2500 sessions to choose from and five days full of content, the scale of things is just huge and there is so much variety in the topics, types and levels of the sessions.
-Even if you fill your schedule with interesting sessions, the amount of content is simply so big that during the conference. you are bound to miss something interesting that is happening simultaneously elsewhere.
+Even if you fill your schedule with interesting sessions, the amount of content is simply so big that during the conference, you are bound to miss something interesting that is happening simultaneously elsewhere.

 I tried to choose sessions and workshops from quite varying topics, as the project I’m working on consists of a lot of different things (software development, event pipelines, data platform, serverless, infrastructure as code, devops, data science, machine learning, you name it...) that we are doing with a small team.
-I tried to mix and match sessions with some technologies that we are already using and some that we are considering of taking into use, while also trying to learn about the newly announced features.
+I tried to mix and match sessions with some technologies that we are already using and some that we are considering taking into use, while also trying to learn about the newly announced features.

 ## Registration, scheduling and preparing for the trip